John I, Count of Nassau-Siegen: Biography

 John took over the reign in 1362.
-He immediately started a feud with Godfrey of Heinsberg over Johnʼs claims to the Lordship of Heinsberg and Stadt Blankenberg, originating from the marriage of his grandfather Count Henry I of Nassau-Siegen to Lady Adelaide of Heinsberg and Blankenberg, which Godfrey had partly transferred to his brother-in-law, Duke William I of Jülich.
+He immediately started a feud with Godfrey of Heinsberg over John's claims to the Lordship of Heinsberg and Stadt Blankenberg, originating from the marriage of his grandfather Count Henry I of Nassau-Siegen to Lady Adelaide of Heinsberg and Blankenberg, which Godfrey had partly transferred to his brother-in-law, Duke William I of Jülich.
 The feud was eventually sufficiently resolved by the assurance of monetary payments in 1363 and 1374.

 John joined the Sternerbund, a knights alliance.
-This alliance was founded following the death of Landgrave Otto ʻthe Youngerʼ of Hesse in 1366.
-As the only son of the old Landgrave Henry II ʻthe Ironʼ, Otto had taken a most active part in the government for several years.
-Now Landgrave Henry appointed his brotherʼs son Herman ʻthe Youngerʼ as co-regent and successor.
-Henryʼs grandson, Duke Otto I of Brunswick-Göttingen, who had also hoped for this succession, was very dissatisfied with his grandfatherʼs choice.
+This alliance was founded following the death of Landgrave Otto the Younger of Hesse in 1366.
+As the only son of the old Landgrave Henry II the Iron, Otto had taken a most active part in the government for several years.
+Now Landgrave Henry appointed his brother's son Herman the Younger as co-regent and successor.
+Henry's grandson, Duke Otto I of Brunswick-Göttingen, who had also hoped for this succession, was very dissatisfied with his grandfather's choice.
 The Hessian nobility, who, like the nobility elsewhere, always knew how to profit from internal unrest, was largely averse to the new ruler because of the reforms introduced and the abolition of abuses that had crept in.
 Rarely did any of the neighbours remain on good terms with each other longer than during a joint feud against a third.
 In this case, Landgrave Henry was also exposed to the jealousy of most of his neighbours.
 In these circumstances, it was not difficult for Duke Otto to find a large number of participants in his dispute with his grandfather and his co-ruler.
 Count Godfrey VII of Ziegenhain presented himself as the leader of the allies.
 From the coat of arms of the County of Ziegenhain, the allies took the silver star as their field emblem, from which they received the name Sterners.
 The allies included, among others, the counts Engelbert III of the Mark, Henry VI of Waldeck, Diether VIII and William II of Katzenelnbogen, the lords Ulrich IV of Hanau, of Epstein, and several of the nobility and lords of Westphalia, Hesse, Franconia, the Wetterau and by the Rhine.
 The inclination towards war of Count John I of Nassau-Siegen alone would have made this opportunity to satisfy it desirable to him.
 He had also been an enemy of Landgrave Henry from earlier years, and might now consider it the best time to avenge the damage that the Hessians had inflicted on the Siegerland in the Hatzfeld feud around 1360.
 Furthermore, Landgrave Henry had obtained the feudal lordship over Driedorf in 1348 and now, after the death of Count John of Nassau-Hadamar, took occasion from the idiocy of Count Emicho III of Nassau-Hadamar to treat this district as an open fief and to seize a part of it for himself.
 There was also a dispute between them about the Lordship of Itter of Nassau, a fief acquired by purchase by Hesse, and which John wanted to obtain as forfeited.